Home ➥ Services

 Medication Management Services treatment begins with a psychiatric evaluation by CSI's Psychiatric Nurse Practitioner.
 This evaluation is the starting point to develop a treatment plan, which may involve medication management, health education and supportive and problem-focused psychotherapy, as needed.

 KidSquad* is a mental health and early childhood consultation service created specifically to address the emotional and behavioral health needs of young children and the environmental needs of childcare facilities in the Omaha area.
 CSI coordinates these services in collaboration with four other Omaha child-serving agencies.

 Pediatric Social Work (PEDS) services provide developmental screening for infants and screening for postpartum depression for mothers at area pediatric clinics in conjunction with child well visits.
 Mothers and children identified as having risk factors receive follow-up home visits and referrals to community services to address their individualized concerns.

-School & Family Enrichment (SAFE) provides a home-based family support specialist and mental health counseling as needed and is free to families in the Omaha Public Schools, Bellevue Public Schools, and Millard Public Schools districts.
+School & Family Enrichment (SAFE)* provides a home-based family support specialist and mental health counseling as needed and is free to families in the Omaha Public Schools, Bellevue Public Schools, and Millard Public Schools districts.
 School personnel and parents may request services based on the youth’s behavior at school, attendance, and other individual challenges.

 Teen & Young Parent Program (TYPP)* provides pregnant and parenting young people, ages 13-25, with support services and parent education.

 *United Way supported programs.